ladjs/frisbee/Readme.md

         * `api.options(path, options)` - OPTIONS (*does not currently work - see tests*)
         * `api.patch(path, options)` - PATCH

-    * Note that you can chain the `auth` method and an HTTP method together:
+    * Note that you can chain the `auth` method and a HTTP method together:

         ```js
         const res = await api.auth('foo:bar').get('/');